sergmudrea/Red-team-swarm/docs/operations.md

 6.3 Accessing the Dashboard

 Open a browser and go to https://<hive-address>:8443.
 The embedded React dashboard loads automatically.
 It displays a list of online agents and allows you to send commands.

-Note: The dashboard currently calls /api/agents and /api/tasks endpoints that are not yet implemented in the server code provided.
-The operator must use the WebSocket protocol directly for tasking; a future update will wire the dashboard to the agent manager.
+The dashboard communicates with the server via REST endpoints:

+    GET /api/agents — list of connected agents

+    POST /api/tasks — send a command to an agent

+The interface shows the agent inventory, an input for commands, and a result list.
+As agents come online, they appear in the list automatically (polled every 5 seconds).
+You can type a command, click "Send" next to an agent, and the result will appear in the results area.
 6.4 Server Logging

 The server logs JSON‑structured logs to stdout.
 You can redirect them to a file: